mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/-dot.md

 ---
 title: _Dot interface
-description: Describes the Dot (.) as date/time separator in the declaration of date/time types.
+description: "Describes the Dot (.) as date/time separator in the declaration of date/time types. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Describes the Dot (.) as date/time separator in the declaration of date/time types.